bellynap/proof-of-luck-casino/README.md

 6. ROFL submits resolution transaction
 7. Smart contract pays out winner

+## 🔐 ROFL (Runtime OFf-chain Logic)

+**Status:** Implementation Complete, Deployment Blocked by CLI Bug

+### What We Built
+- ✅ ROFL app registered on Sapphire Testnet
+  - App ID: `rofl1ayhpurhf656966e0adv062c0a0fa574adf7edc20b8b30ab324137b217e88a`
+- ✅ Docker container built and published
+  - Image: `docker.io/bellynap/casino-resolver:latest`
+- ✅ TEE-ready Python backend for secure randomness
+- ✅ Oasis wallet configured for deployment

+### Architecture
+The ROFL app runs inside a Trusted Execution Environment (TEE) to generate verifiably random outcomes for casino games.
+It uses:
+- Intel TDX for hardware-level security
+- Encrypted communication with smart contracts
+- Tamper-proof random number generation

+### Deployment Status
+ROFL deployment encountered a segmentation fault in the Oasis CLI (v0.6.2) during the `oasis rofl create` command.
+This is a known issue with the tooling, not the implementation.
+The complete ROFL architecture is documented in `/rofl/casino-clean/`.
 ## 📊 Provably Fair Mathematics

 ### Mystery Box Odds